4d/docs/website/translated_docs/es/Admin/dataExplorer.md

 - Edge
 - FireFox

 The minimum resolution to use the Data Explorer is 1280x720.
-Recommended resolution is 1920x1080.
+La resolución recomendada es de 1920x1080.

 ### Básicos